 The word “unique” is so often over-used, it seems to have lost its meaning.
 Certainly in the food & beverage industry, this is truer than ever.
 So when I had the opportunity thanks to the kind folks at Sizzling Communications, to visit a new establishment that truly warranted the adjective unique, I found myself somewhat at a loss for words.

-Located in Leslieville on Queen Street East, the warm and inviting Rakia Bar features – you guessed it – rakia (also rakija, rachiu).
+Located in Leslieville on Queen Street East, the warm and inviting Rakia Bar (now permanently closed) features – you guessed it – rakia (also rakija, rachiu).

 Rakia is a spirit made from distilled fermented fruit, other than grapes.
 (You could think of it as a fruit brandy.)
 It’s popular in the Balkans, with an ABV of 40% minimum – sometimes clocking it at as high as 60%.
 Generally clear, it’s usually bottled direct from the still without ageing in casks, thus maintaining the fruit characteristics in the final product.
 Even at 40% ABV, rakia tends to have a bite!
 Serbian Slivovitz (made from plums) would be the most well-known internationally.